 The Immigration Lab conducts research on all things migration including: immigration (settling in), emigration (leaving), transnationalism, integration, inequality, health disparities, demographics, social mobility, racism and exclusion, refugees and asylum seekers, social movements and contentious politics, the impact of immigration policies, and climate migration.

-With students, faculty, and fellows, we facilitate interview projects, support student research, and publish our findings.
 We are currently accepting volunteers and unpaid interns to support our work for the Summer (May 26th - July 31st) and Fall 2026 (August 31st - December 4th) terms.

 We are currently seeking: